TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

   - Line Charts for tracking monthly sales trends and seasonal patterns.
   - Doughnut Charts to showcase top and bottom-selling pizzas.

-- **Conditional Formatting** 🎨:
-  - Highlighting key insights such as peak sales periods and missing values.
-  - Using color scales for quick identification of high and low-performing metrics.

 - **Slicers** 🎛:
   - Interactive filtering of data by pizza size, category, and time periods.
   - Enhancing user interactivity in the dashboard, enabling customized views.